chathurawimalasiri/chathurawimalasiri-CO528---Assignment-1/README.md

 # Student Management System

 ## Overview
 The Student Management System is a full-stack application that allows users to manage student data.
-The backend is built with Node.js and provides a REST API for creating, reading, updating, and deleting student records.
-The frontend, built with React, offers an intuitive user interface for interacting with the backend services.
-MongoDB is used for database management, and Docker is used for containerization, ensuring a scalable and reproducible development environment.
+The backend is built with <mark>Node.js</mark> and provides a REST API for <mark>creating, reading, updating, and deleting</mark> student records.
+The frontend, built with <mark>React</mark>, offers an intuitive user interface for interacting with the backend services. <mark>MongoDB</mark> is used for database management, and <mark>Docker</mark> is used for containerization, ensuring a scalable and reproducible development environment.

 <img src="https://wpschoolpress.com/wp-content/uploads/2023/03/student-management-system.png" alt="Student Management System" width="500"/>